-As these forms must be posted by March 31st (extended to April 6th), applicants will be able to see whether the files have been submitted by logging back into the application system and viewing their file.
+As these forms must be posted by May 15th, applicants will be able to see whether the files have been submitted by logging back into the application system and viewing their file.

 Through a generous endowment from the Allan Carswell Family Foundation, starting in 2020, up to two Allan Carswell Physics Educator Scholarships, valued at up to $5000 each, will be awarded annually.
 This scholarship recognizes the critical importance and value of having people who are trained in, and passionate about, physics engaging young Canadians in the classrooms of this country.

 Thus, these scholarships will be awarded each year to physics students with a strong academic record who are passionate about teaching.
 Applicants must have completed or be enrolled in the final year of a physics degree at a Canadian university and plan to enrol in a Canadian post-degree teacher training program that leads to a provincial teaching license, such as an After-Degree Bachelor of Education program.

 2020 Scholarship Recipients

 The Canadian Association of Physicists (CAP) is pleased to announce that the inaugural Allan Carswell Physics Educator Scholarships are being awarded to two outstanding aspiring physics educators: Samantha Scarfe and Joshua Mogyoros.

 Applications for the 2021 scholarship will be accepted from March 31, 2021 until May 15, 2021.
 Click here for instructions on how to access the application submission system.